LenzGit/OpenAniMusic/README.md

 Most comments—if present—are written in German and have not yet been translated into English.
 I do plan to improve the code structure and add proper documentation at some point, but realistically, this won't happen in the near future.

+## About the Executables

+Since this is my very first attempt at building standalone executables, the macOS and Windows versions provided here are somewhat basic and may lack features like custom icons.

+Please note the following:
+- **macOS**: The app may take up to a full minute to launch after being opened.
+This is a known issue—just wait patiently and it should start eventually.
+- **Windows**: The app should launch immediately.
+- On both platforms, your operating system may flag the application as potentially unsafe.
+This is expected behavior when running unsigned applications.
+You may need to confirm that the app is safe to run.

+If you don't feel comfortable running the executables, you can alternatively run the project directly from the source code using Python and Conda.
+A `environment.yml` file is included to help you set up the required environment.
+Since all the source code is included in this repository, you’re free to review it yourself to ensure nothing harmful is present.

 ## Feedback

 If you encounter any bugs or issues, feel free to open an issue or reach out.
 Any feedback is welcome!